s-hamann/ansible-nextcloud/README.md

 * `nextcloud_database_name`
   The name of the database for Nextcloud.
   Defaults to `nextcloud`.
-* `nextcloud_database_table_prefix`
-  A prefix string to prepend to all database tables names.
-  Only useful if other applications share the same database (i.e. `nextcloud_database_name`, not the database server).
-  Empty by default.
 * `nextcloud_enabled_apps`
   A list of Nextcloud apps to enable.
   All apps in this list are automatically downloaded from the app store, if necessary.